Live Better, Longer: Our Favorite Longevity Resources

 The most active community for longevity enthusiasts on the web.
 This subreddit is moderated by a group of highly knowledgeable scientists and non-scientists, and the quality of the content and discussion is (mostly) very high.

-Founded in 2014 by Keith Comito, Oliver Medvedik and Richard Kaufman, lifespan.io a US-based 501(c)(3) non-profit organization headquartered in New York City.
+Founded in 2014 by Keith Comito, Oliver Medvedik and Richard Kaufman, lifespan.io is a US-based 501(c)(3) non-profit organization headquartered in New York City.
 Over the last 7 years, the team behind lifespan.io has published a huge amount of longevity-related content, from regular newsletter to educational videos – like this excellent one with Kurzgesagt on why we should end aging – to the fantastic Rejuvenation Roadmap.
 On top of this, they also host a monthly Journal Club, where they livestream a deep-dive chat about the latest scientific papers – always worth a watch.

 Every week, Dr Peter Attia (a Canadian-American physician living in Austin, Texas), interviews an expert in their field, and the conversations are always super detailed, and super interesting.
 Peter offers a mix of free and subscriber-only content, and we can confidently say the subscription cost is well worth it.